Cisco reviews code after Juniper breach; more scrutiny expected

-BOSTON Networking equipment maker Cisco Systems Inc said on Monday it has launched a product review to look for tampering after rival Juniper Networks Inc's disclosure found code in firewall software that made it vulnerable to cyber attacks.
+BOSTON Networking equipment maker Cisco Systems Inc (CSCO.O) said on Monday it has launched a product review to look for tampering after rival Juniper Networks Inc's (JNPR.N) disclosure it found code in firewall software that made in vulnerable to cyber attacks.

 That prompted the code review by Cisco.
 Security experts said they expect other technology companies to conduct similar investigations after last week's unprecedented news from Juniper.

-It was the first time a major technology firm discovered the addition of an unauthorized 'back door," or code that could be exploited to facilitate cyber attacks, according to security experts.
+It was the first time a major technology firm discovered the addition of an unauthorised 'back door," or code that could be exploited to facilitate cyber attacks, according to security experts.

-"I can’t imagine there is a major vendor that isn’t doing a major code audit now," said HD Moore, chief research officer with Rapid7 Inc.
+"I can’t imagine there is a major vendor that isn’t doing a major code audit now," said HD Moore, chief research officer with Rapid7 Inc (RPD.O).

 Technology companies regularly audit their code for bugs, including "back doors" that attackers could leverage to launch cyber attacks on customer networks.